SheelaQueen/AdminBot-TheZ/README.md

 one last thing if u got multipel server adn want the same code/bot for it there is also a owner panel where u can hardcode ur discord id in it to execute cmd remotly annoucne leave servers u dont want the bot to be etc.

-# What is a `.env` File and Why Do You Need It for AdminBot?
+# What is a `.env` File and Why Do You Need It for ZygnalBot?

 A `.env` file (short for environment file) is a simple text file that stores environment variables.
 These variables are key-value pairs used to configure software applications without directly hardcoding sensitive or environment-specific data into your code.

 ---

-## Why Use a `.env` File for AdminBot?
+## Why Use a `.env` File for ZygnalBot?
-AdminBot uses a `.env` file to securely store essential configuration details and credentials required for its operation.
+ZygnalBot uses a `.env` file to securely store essential configuration details and credentials required for its operation.
 This approach provides several key benefits:

 ### 1. **Secure Storage of Sensitive Data**
 - Important credentials like Discord bot tokens and webhook URLs should not be directly included in the source code.
 Storing them in a `.env` file keeps them private and prevents accidental exposure on public platforms like GitHub.